-Maya Roma, Vermicomposting Co-Supervisor, (she/her): Maya is a second year student majoring in Math and hoping to minor in Spanish, Forestry, Earth and Planetary Science, or whatever else she can find.
+Maya Roma, Vermicomposting Co-Supervisor, (she/they): Maya is a third year student majoring in Mathematics and hoping to minor in Spanish and Computer Science.
 She loves environmental activism, especially grass roots and hands on, making vermicomposting a perfect project to work on.
 Maya is from Pittsburgh, Pennsylvania and spends her time playing on the Cal Women’s Ultimate team, at the gym, reading, and doing anything at all with friends.

 Responsibilities: Vermicomposting project

 Michelle is a fourth year majoring in Sustainable Environmental Design and double-minoring in City Planning and Conservation & Resource Studies (and maybe also Theater?).
 She is passionate about the intersections between design, sustainability, and society.
 Growing up in Oakland has taught her the importance of fighting for social change and how it is linked to environmentalism, and hopes to continue exploring these topics and their relation to urban design in college and beyond.
 Within SERC, Michelle works on piloting an on-campus e-waste collection system in order to make it easier for students to properly recycle their electronic waste.
 In her free time, she enjoys working on the behind-the-scenes aspects of theater, baking, drawing, and hiking.

 Responsibilities: Ethical E-waste pilot project